 It must be stressed that the College will reject all applications for aid unless it is clearly demonstrated that other sources are not available.
 The College has the grave responsibility of administering justly a common financial resource of the community of scholars which the applicant seeks to join.
-It therefore subjects each case to a thorough investigation.
-The College is a member of the College Scholarship Service, which is an activity of the College Entrance Examination Board, and requires each applicant for aid to submit through the Service a detailed statement of his family's financial position; this statement becomes a part of the application for aid and helps insure that the amount of each award will be based on need.
+It therefore subjects each case to a thorough investigation and it cannot initiate this investigation until the student aid blank has been filled out clearly, accurately, and with sufficient detail to enable a judgment to be made.

-New students should apply for aid when they send their applications for admission to the Director of Admissions.
+Entering students should apply for aid at the time the application for admission is forwarded to the Director of Admissions.
+Continued aid presupposes the maintenance of good academic standing and satisfactory performance in the position held.
 Scholarships and grants are awarded on a yearly basis.
 Therefore, students who withdraw from the College during the course of an academic year for reasons other than health or military status will receive no credit on their accounts for either grants or scholarships.
-This will require the student to make cash settlement of full fees through the semester of withdrawal.
+This will require the student to make cash settlement of full fees through the quarter of withdrawal.
 Exceptions to this rule will be made where the student withdrawing has been awarded a Maryland State Scholarship.